Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Related Work

 \textbf{Metric-based Representations.}~~Behavior Similarity Metric (BSM) methods are based on bisimulation theory \cite{ferns2004metrics}, which employ elements such as actions on MDP collected from DRL interactions, to measure and extract equivalent task information from noisy observations \cite{larsen1989bisimulation}.
-Because these methods leverage the intrinsic properties of reinforcement learning to learn representations without relying on additional knowledge, they have been widely studied recently \cite{lin2024safety}.
+Because these methods leverage the intrinsic properties of reinforcement learning to learn representations without relying on additional knowledge, they have been widely studied recently \cite{10476686}.
 DBC is an earlier BSM method that uses reward and state transition distances to extract task-relevant information \cite{zhang2020learning}, but its strict distance measures can over-optimize the encoder, potentially losing beneficial information \cite{liao2023policy}.
-To address this, Castro et al. and Chen et al. proposed relaxed bisimulation metrics, MICO \cite{castro2021mico} and RAP distance \cite{chen2022learning}, respectively, which significantly improved optimization efficiency based on bisimulation theory.
-Additionally, some studies suggest using actions \cite{liang2023sequential}, rewards \cite{ye2024state}, and other interpretable combinations \cite{yuan2024learning,pavse2024state} to extract equivalent task-relevant information, even for skill sets \cite{park2023metra}.
+To address this, Chen et al. proposed a relaxed bisimulation metric, i.e., RAP distance \cite{chen2022learning}, which significantly improved optimization efficiency based on bisimulation theory.
+Additionally, some studies suggest using actions \cite{liang2023sequential}, rewards \cite{ye2024state}, and other interpretable combinations \cite{yuan2024learning} to extract equivalent task-relevant information.
 However, most of these methods are limited to one-step distance, which makes they difficult to infer different task information at similar element distances \cite{kemertas2021towards}.
 To address these issues, we introduced sequence modeling methods to strongly identify similar one-step task/behavior information.
 Additionally, to improve the optimization of our objective, we use a self-supervised prediction mode instead of differential distance \cite{liang2023sequential} of elements.